Call for the Best Deals : 0800 098 8877

 How to Spot the Difference

 Action: Check your plants weekly.
 Pinch off male flowers as soon as you see them.
-If you are growing F1 All-Female varieties, you can skip this step, but keep an eye out just in case a rogue male flower appears due to plant stress.
+If you are growing F1 All-Female varieties, you can skip this step.
+Keep an eye out just in case a rogue male flower appears due to plant stress.

-To get the most out of Small Greenhouses, vertical training is non-negotiable.
-It keeps fruit straight, clean, and saves massive amounts of floor space.
+To get the most out of small greenhouses, vertical training is essential.
+It keeps fruit straight, clean, and saves a large amount of floor space.

 The Single Stem Method